vickyting0910/objectdetection/README.md

 - jupyter notebook

-1. Distribution of Classes for 500 Random Images
+1. Distribution of Classes for 500 Random Images: most classes are cars
 ![alt text](https://github.com/vickyting0910/objectdetection/blob/main/images/distribution.png?raw=true)

-2. Percentage of Car Class over All Class
+2. Percentage of Car Class over All Class: images mostly (over 80%) are classified as cars.
 ![alt text](https://github.com/vickyting0910/objectdetection/blob/main/images/car.png?raw=true)

-3. Percentage of Pedestrian Class over All Class
+3. Percentage of Pedestrian Class over All Class: images less than 40% are classified as pedestrians.
 ![alt text](https://github.com/vickyting0910/objectdetection/blob/main/images/ped.png?raw=true)

-4. Percentage of Cyclist Class over All Class
+4. Percentage of Cyclist Class over All Class: images less than 5% are classified as cyclists.
 ![alt text](https://github.com/vickyting0910/objectdetection/blob/main/images/cyc.png?raw=true)

-### Split Data
+### Cross Validation and Split Data

-<create_splits.py> is used to split 100 files into training, testing and validation datasets, placed in 3 different folders under ./training/ ./testing/ ./validation/.
+<create_splits.py> is used to split 100 tfrecord files randomly into training, testing and validation datasets, placed in 3 different folders under ./training/ ./testing/ ./validation/.
+The split proportions are 75% for training data, 15% for validation data, and 10% for testing data.
+This strategy is to ensure that we have a sufficient number of samples for training and validation, and remain class distributions in raw data.

 - python create_splits.py --source ./data/processed --train_prop 0.75 --test_prop 0.1 --valid_prop 0.15